mendix/docs/content/releasenotes/developer-portal/index.md

 #### Developer Portal Improvements

 * We fixed an issue that would prevent users from inviting email addresses that contain capital letters.
-* We fixed an issue that would occassionally trigger an error message during signup.
+* We fixed an issue that occassionally triggered an error message during signup.
-* We made various small performance improvements on the developer portal.
+* We made various small performance improvements on the Developer Portal.

 ### September 19th, 2019